Sierra Leone: Religion

-In September 2017, a Sierra Leone-based Nigerian Pentecostal Christian pastor name Victor Ajisafe was arrested by the Sierra Leone Police and held in jail after he made controversial remarks against Islam and Sierra Leonean Muslims in particular at his church sermon in the capital Freetown.
-Ajisafe was apparently angry after a Zimbabwean Muslim cleric Mufti Menk had visited Sierra Leone and preached to large crowds.
-Many Christian organisations in Sierra Leone, including the Council of Churches condemned Ajisafe's sermon against Islam and Muslims.
-Ajisafe's church was temporarily shut down by the Sierra Leone government and his church licence was temporarily suspended too.
-The incident brought religious tension in Sierra Leone, in a country known for its high level of religious tolerance, as many Sierra Leonean Muslims at home and abroad called for Ajisafe to be deported back to his home country of Nigeria.
-The pastor while in Sierra Leone police custody apologised to Sierra Leonean Muslims and to the government of Sierra Leone.
-After several days in jail, Ajisafe was released, his church licence was given back to him, and his church was later reopened under strict government condition during several months of probation.

 Non-denominational Protestants form a significant minority of Sierra Leone's Christian population.
 Catholics are the largest group of non-Protestant Christians in Sierra Leone, forming about 8% of Sierra Leone's population and 26% of the Christian population in Sierra Leone.
-The Jehovah’s Witnesses and the Church of Jesus Christ of Latter-day Saints are the two most prominent non-Trinitarian Christians in Sierra Leone, and they form a small but significant minority of the Christian population in Sierra Leone.
-A small community of Orthodox Christians resides in the capital Freetown.
+The Jehovah's Witnesses and the Church of Jesus Christ of Latter-day Saints are the two most prominent non-Trinitarian Christians in Sierra Leone, and they form a small but significant minority of the Christian population in Sierra Leone.
+A small community of Orthodox Christians resides in Freetown.

+Other religions include Baha’is, Buddhists, Hindus, Jews and atheists.